 Michelle Miller, MEd, (she/her/hers)

-Michelle joins the Guild in 2019 with over two decades of experience in international marketing and nonprofit management.
+Michelle joined the Guild in 2019 with over two decades of experience in international marketing and nonprofit management.
 Previously, Michelle directed PepsiCo’s advertising campaign from Hong Kong and Shanghai and Reebok’s global marketing campaign from Boston.
 She also led fundraising campaigns for NGOs focused on children’s welfare in China and human trafficking in Thailand.
-Michelle serves on several committees implementing social justice programs as communities rebuild from the pandemic.
-She believes in the power of diverse voices and in 2020 helped launch the Guild’s mentorship and global outreach programs to widen the IWWG community.
+Michelle serves on several committees implementing social justice programs..
+In 2020 launched the Guild’s mentorship and global outreach programs.
+These programs have published three anthologies with accompanying lesson plans.
 Michelle holds a Master’s degree in Education from Boston College and a Bachelor’s degree in Asian Studies from Harvard University.
 She speaks Mandarin, French and Spanish and is writing her first novel.
 She lives in Providence with her daughter, Lara..

 Christie A. Cruise, PhD